"Sandstone Bluffs Overlook" by NPS/Maci MacPherson , public domain

 El Malpais National Monument is located in western New Mexico.
 The name El Malpais is from the Spanish term Malpaís, meaning badlands, due to the extremely barren and dramatic volcanic field that covers much of the park's area.
 It is on the Trails of the Ancients Byway, one of the designated New Mexico Scenic Byways.

 The richly diverse volcanic landscape of El Malpais (el-mal-pie-EES) offers solitude, recreation, and adventure.
 Explore incredible geologic features such as lava flows, cinder cones, lava tube caves, and sandstone bluffs.
 While some may see a desolate environment, people have been adapting to and living in this extraordinary terrain for generations.
-Come discover the land of fire and ice!
+Come visit the land of frozen fire!

 No roads exist through El Malpais National Monument.
 To explore the east side of the park, take exit 89 off I-40 and head south on Highway 117.
 To explore the north side of the park, take exit 81 off I-40 and head south on Highway 53.
 To reach the visitor center, take exit 85 off I-40 in Grants, New Mexico.
 After you exit, head south on Santa Fe Ave and continue straight over the freeway overpass.
 Take a left at the entrance sign for El Malpais Visitor Center and continue 300 yards to the parking lot.